-- Texas (I'd like to be in Kansas), USA
+- Wisconsin (I'd like to be in Kansas), USA

 Colonization Aftermath by Harry Turtledove.
 Just read How Few Remain by him and now just waiting for the price on Tom Clancy's new book to come down in price. (yes, I know he didn't write it all, even so I must finish keep reading!)

 - May 2012

 Catch 22 is pretty confusing at first.
 Stick with it, it's not entirely linear.